SciML/ModelingToolkitCourse/docs/src/lectures/lecture3.md

 To understand this balance a bit better, we note that order has an exponential effect on the error with respect to ``h``.
 For example, if a method is 4th order, then the LTE is ``\mathcal{O}(h^5)``, and thus if we change ``h`` to ``\frac{h}{2}``, we end up decreasing the error by a factor of ``\frac{1}{2^5} = \frac{1}{32}``.
 Thus, if going to a higher order does not require an exponential increase in the number of stages required (which it does not), in terms of efficiency then it may seem best to always use the highest order method that we can.

 However, this fact must be balanced around two facts.
 The first is that this error estimate only holds as ``h \rightarrow 0``.
-As ``h`` grows, the other terms in the LTE approximation become non-negligable, and thus it becomes no longer guarenteed that a higher order method has a lower error than a lower order method!
+As ``h`` grows, the other terms in the LTE approximation become non-negligible, and thus it becomes no longer guaranteed that a higher order method has a lower error than a lower order method!
 Secondly, the methods themselves have a maximum step size which is allowed due to the stability requirement on the ODE solver.
 Thus the ODE solver should have a high enough order in order to make use of the efficiency gains, but if the order is too high then the ``h`` will need to be artificially decreased in order to ensure stability and accurate error approximations, and therefore there is a "sweet spot" where the order is high but not too high.

 In practice, this has empirically been found to be between 3-9, though this can be very dependent on two things.
 For one, it's dependent on the type of problem being solved since the larger the eigenvalues of the Jacobian, i.e. the approximation of the linear stability ``\lambda``, the smaller ``h`` which is allowed.
 Therefore, equations with larger eigenvalues in the Jacobain tend to be optimal with lower order methods.
 And the second point, the optimality is dependent on the choice of TOL, since the smaller the error tolerance the smaller ``h`` will be, and thus the higher order that will be efficient.